Gorgexpress/stock-dashboard/README.md

 #### Stock Dashboard
 A full-stack application that allows you to maintain a list of stocks, and get live updates to their prices.
+Uses https://alpaca.markets/ for market data.

 https://github.com/user-attachments/assets/2a72b64c-737f-4407-84b5-94820c0dc228